Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 • Kiki’s Mexican Restaurant: This Tex-Mex restaurant has been open since the 1970s and remains a favorite among the locals.
 Serving up classic favorites with hefty portions and tons of cheese.
 Make sure to try the green crab enchiladas or the brisket machaca!

-• Andale Mexican Restaurant and Cantina: The place to be for authentic Mexican food.
+• Andale Mexican Restaurant and Cantina: The place for authentic Mexican food.
 With large portions served alongside craft cocktails and live music, the atmosphere at this restaurant and cantina is hard to beat.

 Downtown El Paso, TX city life and economy showcasing the hustle and bustle of the city